9 Magic Tips to Buying an Ugly House

 Falling within a restricted zone doesn’t mean you can’t do what you want but it will influence the design, so try and find out as much as you can so there are no nasty surprises along the line.
 Many local authorities still offer planning surgeries, which are available for a small fee and can be a great way of getting some impartial advice on your plans.

 It is often not known that you can do work to a house and often extend without needing planning permission.
 This is called Permitted Development Rights or PD.
-What you can do under PD will vary according to the planning restrictions (outlined above) and can sometimes be removed if a house has been extended a lot, so again best to check that the property has all it’s PD rights intact.
+What you can do under PD will vary according to the planning restrictions (outlined above) and can sometimes be removed if a house has been extended a lot, so again best to check that the property has all its PD rights intact.
 There is a really helpful Interactive House on the Planning Portal, which helps you to understand what typically needs planning and what could be done under PD.

-Whilst a precedent in the area is a helpful justification for extending carrying out work to a property, it’s best not assuming that because everyone else is doing it, you can too.
+Whilst a precedent in the area is a helpful justification for extending and carrying out work to a property, it’s best not assuming that because everyone else is doing it, you can too.
 Planning Policy changes with the times so what you could do 10 years ago might not be possible today.

 4. Loft conversions

 Loft conversions are a great way to get more space but there are a few things to watch out for.
-To comply with Building regulations you need to have a finished head height above the stairs of 1.9 meters if you plan to have 1 room and 2.00 meters for more than 1 room.
+To comply with Building Regulations you need to have a finished head height above the stairs of 1.9 metres if you plan to have 1 room and 2.00 metres for more than 1 room.
 The ceiling joists need to be strengthened and extra insulation needs putting into the roof, squeezing you from the bottom and top.
 Generally you will loose between 250-300mm of overall head height in doing this.
 Consider what you would want to use the space for and check you have sufficient head height to make it work.

 The pitch of the roof needs to be considered and the amount of usable space you will end up with.
 If you can find out what the structure is this will also help you in your decision-making.
 A truss loft is generally much more expensive to convert than a cut loft.